projen/projen/API.md

 Allows subclasses to customize how shell commands are rendered.

-For example, in `NodeProject` this is used to add an `npm exec --` prefix to each command to it is executed in the npm environment.
+For example, in `NodeProject` this is used to add an `npx -c` prefix to each command to it is executed in the npm environment.

 ```ts